-Recovery is an individual journey that follows different paths and leads to different locations.
-Recovery is a process that we enter into and is a lifelong attitude.
+Recovery is an individual journey that follows different paths and leads to different results.
+Recovery is a lifelong attitude.
 Recovery is unique to each person and can be defined only by the individual.
 What might be recovery for one person may be only part of the process for another.
 Recovery may also be defined as wellness.

 In recovery, A relapse is not a failure but rather a challenge.
 A person who prepares for relapse, and uses the tools and skills learned throughout the recovery journey, can overcome and become a stronger individual.
-It takes time, and that is why recovery is a process leading to a future that holds many days of pleasure and the energy to endure through the trials of life.
+It takes time and each day is a new step in the process.

-Resiliency is the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress - such as family and relationship problems, serious health problems, or workplace and financial stressors.
+Resiliency is the process of adapting well in the face of trauma, tragedy, threats, or stress - such as family and relationship problems, serious health problems, or workplace and financial stressors.
 It means "bouncing back" from difficult experiences.